vdaas/vald/docs/tutorial/get-started.md

    ```

    Note:<br>
-   If you decided to use port-forwarding instead of ingress, please set `gateway.lb.ingress.enabled` to `false`.
+   If you decided to use port-forward instead of ingress, please set `gateway.lb.ingress.enabled` to `false`.

 1. Deploy Vald using Helm